tiberiudeak/myos/README.md

-# Minimalist 32-bit Operating System for x86, focused on configurability
+# Minimalist 32-bit Operating System for x86 focused on configurability

 ## Build
-In order to build the project, you'll need to set up a gcc cross-compiler for i686-elf.
+To build the project, you'll need to set up a gcc cross-compiler for i686-elf.
 To set up one, follow the following steps (for Linux):

 1. Make sure you have the following packages installed: `gcc, g++, make, bison, flex, GMP, MPFR, MPC, Texinfo`.
 Consult your distro documentation on the exact names of those packages.